-I have always wanted to make tomato sauce from scratch but it always seemed too complicated.
-Boiling the tomatoes, tossing them in an ice bath and then peeling them just seemed too much.
-But like I said, I was determined to get Ryan to like this dish so I bit the bullet and tried it.
+I have always wanted to make tomato sauce from scratch, but it always seemed too complicated.
+Boiling the tomatoes, tossing them in an ice bath and then peeling them just seemed like too much work.
+But like I said, I was determined to get Ryan to like this dish, so I bit the bullet and tried it.
 And guess what?
 It is really super easy.
-It only took about 10 minutes from the time I put the water on the stove to boil.
-And the results left me wondering why I waited so long.
+It only takes about 10 minutes from the time the water is placed on the stove to boil.

-Now, any suggestions on how can I get him to go for the tuna casserole?
+Now, do you have any suggestions on how can I get him to go for the tuna casserole?
 Please come over to my Facebook page and share your ideas with me!

 Macaroni and TomatoesPrint Recipe